An overview of the Theatre Arts major at Interlochen Arts Academy.

 Student Honors and Awards

 Classes are enhanced by visits from guest artists.
-Students interact with leading performers who share their insights about acting, performance and planning a career.
+Students interact with leading performers who share insights about acting, performance and planning a career.
 In recent years, numerous artists have worked with students including:

 - Hunter Bell – Tony-nominated writer of [title of show]